Command Decisions

 The episode titled "The Siege of Alesia" was filmed in 2003 and featured the historical reenactment groups Legio X Fretensis as the Romans and a Celtic group named "Gaestate" who modified their equipment and costume to emulate Gauls of the First Century BC.

-Broadcast airings
+Spinoff

-Repeats of the series are currently airing on the digital broadcast network Quest.
+Command Decisions: Presidents on the Brink, a digital shortform video series featuring Doris Kearns Goodwin and focusing on US history, was released online in 2025.